-Synonyms of Stachys byzantina (4) (Updated on 2-23-21): Eriostomum lanatum Hoffmanns. & Link, Stachys lanata Jacq., Stachys olympica Poir., Stachys taurica Zefir.
+Synonyms of Stachys byzantina (4) (Updated on 12-1-21 from Plants of the World Online): Eriostomum lanatum Hoffmanns. & Link, Stachys lanata Jacq., Stachys olympica Poir., Stachys taurica Zefir.

 Stachys byzantina K.Koch is the correct and accepted scientific name for the Lambs Ear.
 It was named and described by Karl Heinrich Emil Koch in Linnaea in 1849.